i-am-grub/MultiGP_Toolkit/README.md

 ## Installation

 1. To install, clone or copy this repository's folder into RotorHazard's plugin directory ```/src/server/plugins```, and (re)start the server.
-    - If downloading the zip file directly from GitHub, make sure to rename the plugin's folder to ```MultiGP_Toolkit``` otherwise the plugin will not import
+    - If downloading the zip file directly from GitHub, make sure to rename the plugin's folder to ```MultiGP_Toolkit``` otherwise the plugin will fail to be imported
 2. The plugin should be visable under the Settings tab after rebooting.

 ## User Guide